mistval/kotoba/README.md

 ## Installation

-First, you must have Cairo installed (for image rendering).
+First, you must have **cairo** installed (for image rendering).
 You can install it using the instructions for your operating system [here](https://www.cairographics.org/download/).

 ```
 git clone https://github.com/mistval/kotoba.git